brainsesh/brainsesh.github.io/README.md

 Explore a collection of short blogs that spark curiosity and inspire thought in Artificial Intelligence (AI), Applied Economics, Mathematics, and Behavioral Sciences.

 #### Technical Paper
-1. <a href="./docs/dualformer/index.html" target="_blank">Learning to think: Decoding DualFormer</a> – Bridging System 1 and System 2 Thinking Through Transformer Design
+1. <a href="./docs/dualformer/index.html" target="_blank">Learning to Think: Decoding DualFormer</a> – Bridging system 1 and system 2 thinking through transformers

 ---